babilonczyk/biotech-software-engineer-list/README.md

-# Biotech Software Engineer Directory - BioAI, Bioinformatics & Computational Biology Developers
+# Biotech Software Engineer Directory - Biotech, BioAI, Bioinformatics & Computational Biology Developers

 A community-curated directory of **biotech software engineers** specializing in **BioAI, bioinformatics, computational biology, genomics, and life sciences software development** or developer who want to learn and gain experience in this field.